 Well, it’s finally happening; Nicholas Sparks’ sappy songbird of a novel will be sung loud and proud on stage.
 The Notebook, which was obviously turned into a game-changing romantic movie of the same name that captured the hearts and soul of angsty romantics everywhere, is going to break and reassemble our hearts once again.
 A story whose romance rivals that of Kate and Leo in the one and only Titanic will bring dramatic rainy-day monologues back to contemporary pop culture.
 This article will now be briefly interrupted for an anecdote.

 A brief anecdote: I remember being bed-ridden, sick with the flu, at the age of thirteen.
-I, like most teenage boys, laughed at the phenomena that was Ryan Gosling and Rachel Macadams’ lovefest.
+I, like most teenage boys, laughed at the phenomena that were Ryan Gosling and Rachel Macadams’ lovefest.
 However, my younger sister had ominously left her copy of The Notebook on top of the DVD player… so I watched it.
 Twice.
 I was shookith, emotional, but also probably a little delirious.
 It was the only thing that seemed to ease my pain.
 And fine, I watched it three times.

 Image Via Giphy.com

-Nicholas Sparks receives criticism from people for prose that are often simple and predictable, if you are one of these people, you can probably admit to this being part of the charm.
+Nicholas Sparks receives criticism from people for prose that is often simple and predictable, if you are one of these people, you can probably admit to this being part of the charm.
 His work is easily accessible and entertaining.
-The man has published twenty soul-mate loving books, most of these everyone knows of because they’ve been adapted into movies, such as Message in a Bottle, A Walk to Remember, Dear John, The Last Song, Nights in Rodanthe, Safe Haven, The Longest Ride… Good lord this man is bankable.
+The man has published twenty soul-mate loving books, most of these everyone knows of because they’ve been adapted into movies, such as Message in a Bottle, A Walk to Remember, Dear John, The Last Song, Nights in Rodanthe, Safe Haven, The Longest Ride… Good lord, this man is bankable.
 I haven’t even seen the majority of those, but I know of them off the top of my head.
 Multimillion-dollar films are the result of this author’s love for…well… love.
 Actors fall for one another on the set of his movies and people all over the globe cry tears of unacquainted love upon reading his novels.
 He clearly knows what he is doing.

 Image Via GQ